 - 3 cloves Garlic, slightly crushed

 - 1 tbsp.
 Oil

 - Separate the leaves from stem and cut the leaves into small pieces.
 Wash thoroughly and leave in colander or sieve to drain excess water.

-- Wash toor dal and add to pressure cooker along with chukka kura, sliced onion, green chilies, red chili powder and turmeric.
+- Wash toor dal and add to pressure cooker along with chukka kura, sliced onion, green chilies, red chili powder, turmeric powder, chopped ginger and tamarind paste.
 Give this a stir and add 3 cups of water.

 - Pressure cook for 3-4 whistles or until the dal is soft.
 Turn off the flame and let the steam to settle down.
-Remove the lid and using a wooden masher, mash the dal and set aside.
+Remove the lid and using a wooden masher, mash the dal by adding salt and set aside.

 - Now add oil to a heavy bottom cooking vessel and when it heats up add jeera, mustards seeds, dry red chili, crushed garlic and curry leaves.
 When the curry leaves start to change color, turn off the flame and pour this tadka/tempering above the dal and cover with lid for 5-10 minutes (This process helps in retaining the aroma and flavor of the tempering).

 - I served this chukka kura pappu with with steamed hot white rice with a dollop of ghee, Andhra mango pickle and papad.

 - Last but not least add your ‘love’ to make the dish ‘YUMMY’.